anoop03sharma/cloudmore-est/README.md

 For adding logs via : Log4j 2 use :
  - log.info("Add message here")
  - A rolling log4j2 File is configured.
 Limit is set to 10 MB >> After that a new Log file is created.
+ - Log file is generated with name - app-info.log

 For Extent Report use :
 ------------------------